Dreaming about visiting Switzerland? From hiking in the Alps to swimming St Moritz Lake, here are the best things to do in St Moritz in summer!

 St Moritz is the perfect place to get out in your t-shirt and shorts, while escaping the higher temperatures in the peak of summer.
 Over the summer you can expect clear blue skies with daily highs averaging at 17-20°C (63-68°F).

-While the temperatures are not too high, it is vital to wear sunscreen as you can get easily burned at this altitude.
+While the temperatures are not too high in Switzerland, it is vital to wear sunscreen as you can get easily burned at this altitude.
 Over the evenings the temperatures can regularly drop to a chilly 5°C (41°F), making it the perfect weather to share a hot-tub, or curl up by the fire.
 Essentially, when packing for your trip be sure to pack both your sunscreen and a warm winter jacket.

 Best things to do in St Moritz in summer

 One of the best St Moritz summer activities is immersing yourself into those pure alpine water lakes.
 With over 20 lakes in the area, there are plenty to choose from.
 Go for a sail, hire a kayak, or simply strip down to your bathing suit and jump right in.
 Yes, it’s cold, but that makes it worth it even more!